watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition.md

    docker container rm web
    ```

 2. Validate that the web container is no longer running or present by using the `-a` flag as shown in this command.
-You will see that the "web" container is no longer listed.
+You will see that the **web** container is no longer listed.

    ```bash
    docker container ls -a